pydata/xarray/doc/contributing.rst

 Bug reports are an important part of making *xarray* more stable.
 Having a complete bug report will allow others to reproduce the bug and provide insight into fixing.
-See `this stackoverflow article <https://stackoverflow.com/help/mcve>`_ for tips on writing a good bug report.
+See this `stackoverflow article for tips on writing a good bug report <https://stackoverflow.com/help/mcve>`_ .

 Trying out the bug-producing code on the *main* branch is often a worthwhile exercise to confirm that the bug still exists.
 It is also worth searching existing bug reports and